create3000/x_ite/docs/_posts/tutorials/writing-program-scripts-with-ecmascript.md

 ## Building a Toggle Switch

-A toggle script turns on at 1st touch, off at 2nd:
+A toggle script turns on when 1st touch is done, off at 2nd:

 - A [TouchSensor](/x_ite/components/pointingdevicesensor/touchsensor/) node can supply touch events